Underinsured Motorist Cases

 In the prosecution of an underinsurance claim, the client’s own insurance carrier takes on the role of an adversary, despite the fact that the client has been paying his or her insurance company premiums for the underinsurance coverage.
 Your carrier is entitled to conduct “discovery”, including an “examination under oath”, which is essentially a deposition in which the client is asked numerous questions about the accident, their injuries, their medical treatment, and their activities of daily living.
 Additionally, your insurance company is permitted to send you to physicians of their choosing to determine the extent of your injuries, despite the lack of objectivity of these medical examinations.

-If you suffer injuries in a motor vehicle accident, contact the White Plains Personal Injury Lawyers at the Law Office of Mark A. Siesel online or toll free for a free consultation to discuss your case in detail and your legal options.
+If you suffer injuries in a motor vehicle accident, contact the White Plains Personal Injury Lawyers at the Law Office of Mark A. Siesel online or call us for a free consultation to discuss your case in detail and your legal options.